Are you curious about what the best RV surge protector is? Or if having one is even necessary?

 When too much power courses through wires, it can damage your wiring and electronics if it reaches your RV.
 Though various reasons cause power surges, one of the most well-known causes is lightning.

-When lightning strikes, it causes a massive spike in voltage, which most surge protectors can handle.
-However, in some cases, the large voltage spike could damage your surge protector, forcing you to purchase a replacement.
+When lightning strikes, it causes a massive spike in voltage, which most RV surge protectors can handle.
+However, in some cases, the power surges that cause large voltage spikes could damage your RV surge protector, forcing you to purchase a replacement.

-Buying another surge protector would be a slight inconvenience but compared to having to replace the several burnt-out appliances had your RV been unprotected is much worse.
+Buying another RV surge protector would be a slight inconvenience, but compared to having to replace the several burnt-out appliances had your RV been unprotected is much worse.

 2. Incorrect Wiring

-A connection can have several potential faults, from disintegrated wires and loose connections to an unqualified electrician setting up or modifying the wiring incorrectly.
+From disintegrated wires and loose connections to an unqualified electrician setting up or modifying the wiring incorrectly, there can be many potential faults at play (electrical protection is no joke).

 3. Low Voltage

 Voltage is an electrical unit that is constantly changing, either dropping or surging at any time.
-Unless you have a device monitoring it at all times, you and your RV will always be vulnerable.
+Unless you have a device monitoring it at all times, your RV will always be vulnerable.

 Though most people are well aware of the damage that high voltages can cause, low voltages can be just as harmful.